maweeks/Matt.Weeks.Codes/README.md

 Matt.Weeks.Codes
 ================

-Designing the website that will be used on matt.weeks.codes.
+The website that will be served on matt.weeks.codes.